NSO-developer/nso-gitbook/operation-and-usage/operations/compliance-reporting.md

 ```
 {% endcode %}

-&#x20;The action takes a number of arguments to control how the resulting template looks:
+The action takes a number of arguments to control how the resulting template looks:

 * `path` - A list of XPath 1.0 expressions pointing into `/devices/device/config` to create the template from.
 The template is only created from the paths that are common in the node-set.
 * `match-rate` - Device configuration is included in the resulting template based on the rate of occurrence given by this setting.